 Preface and Introduction 1 describe the project background and vision.
 Chapter 2 gives more details about the functional requirements.
 Other requirements are listed in chapter 3.
 Chapter 4 provides some information about the technichal specifications and software architecture.
-Last but not least a very rudimentary project plan shows the different development phases.
+Last but not least we give some informations about the project progress in chapter 5.